Venture Abroad's Risk Assessments

 - On-going risk assessment is monitored by the group taking into consideration weather, tiredness etc.

-The information available within our Risk Assessment Handbooks will help you to achieve this.
+The information available within our Risk Assessment Handbooks will help you to assess and manage the risks associated with the activities you undertake.